bforsbe/OccuPy/README.md

 # Troubleshooting
 ### The modification is similar to the input
-1. The modification is effected by the power given to `--beta `, where values larger than 1 mean to modify.
+1. The modification is effected by the power given to `--gamma `, where values larger than 1 mean to modify.
 Larger values mean to modify more, and typically values between 2 and 10 are useful.
 2. The modification is suppressed if the estimated solvent model decreases confidence in partial occupancies.
 If there isn't enough solvent for the fitting of the solvent model, it will typically be too wide and prevent